 The Pastor serves in effect as the Chief Executive Officer of the church.
 All staff members, whether compensated or volunteer, in the local church are accountable directly to the Pastor and not to the Board of Directors.
 The Pastor may delegate such duties to staff as she or he may deem wise.
 In

-Balance of powers, the By-Laws gives the Board of Directors the authority with the Pastor to approve compensation, vacation periods and titles of office of the staff.
+Balance of powers, the BCC By-Laws gives the Board of Directors the authority with the Pastor to approve compensation, vacation periods and titles of office of the staff.

 The Pastor is responsible for the duties of teacher, preacher and spiritual leader